dliedtka/reddit_scraper/README.md

 ## Future

 [r/selfie](https://www.reddit.com/r/selfie/) appears way more active, but it seems age and gender are less commonly in post titles.
 May rework code to grab images from there as well.
-Even if age and gender aren't in post title, store images just so I have more images to train face localization (which will occur before age/gender prediction).
+Even if age and gender aren't in post title, store images just so I have more images to train face localization (see my [head_hunter repo](https://github.com/dliedtka/head_hunter)), which will occur before age/gender prediction.
 Can also more thoroughly try to parse age and gender.

 ## References